 The Verdict: For a cash back card, the 40,000 Barclaycard Arrival Plus™ is a good bet for its bonus alone, as long as you have some travel expenses (and who doesn't?) you can use the signup bonus value towards.
-And in light of the spate of recent devaluations, including the United Award Chart Devaluation, Hyatt Devaluation, Delta Devaluation, AA Elimination of Explorer Awards and Stopovers (with no notice!) the Barclays Arrival is an important complementary card to your frequent flyer mile and loyalty points cards.
+And in light of the spate of recent devaluations, including the United Award Chart Devaluation, Hyatt Devaluation, Delta Devaluation, AA Elimination of Explorer Awards and Stopovers (with no notice!) the Barclaycard Arrival is an important complementary card to your frequent flyer mile and loyalty points cards.
 It's especially good for any spend that is not going to meet minimum spend for a new credit card, and doesn't earn you a category bonus.

 Barclaycard Arrival Card: Top 10 Tips

-Can You Get the Signup Bonus Again for Barclays Credit Cards?
+Can You Get the Signup Bonus Again for Barclaycard Credit Cards?